Amazon Vendor vs. Seller – Which Is Better?

 With marketplaces extending over the whole world, the topic of logistics and fulfillment on Amazon is never straightforward.
 The same goes when you compare the Amazon vendor vs. the seller model with each other in terms of fulfillment management.

 Amazon sellers can choose to either coordinate their fulfillment scheme on their own (Fulfillment by Merchant or FBM) or leverage Amazon to fulfill for them (Fulfillment by Amazon or FBA).
 When sellers choose FBA, the only thing left to do is send the product to the fulfillment centers and let Amazon handle the shipping, returns and customer service.
-The management of inventory is still in the hands of the seller though.
+The management of inventory is still in the hands of the seller though, which means that they monitor their stock and availability to meet Amazon’s demands.
 In the third option – Seller Fulfilled Prime (SFP) – sellers can deliver their products directly to the Prime customers from their own warehouses.

 The Amazon vendor model for fulfillment and logistics is a lot simpler in that regard.
 Amazon makes a purchase order with the vendor, who then has to deliver the agreed upon amount of products to an Amazon fulfillment center.
 After that, the vendor has no more influence on that process whatsoever.

-Amazon Vendor vs. Amazon Seller – Which One Is Better?
+Amazon Vendor vs. Amazon Seller – Making the Right Choice for Your Business

 Vendor Returns on Amazon